-For each major information resources project that includes a major contract (i.e. a contract that has a value of at least \$1 million), agencies are required to provide QAT with a Project Plan and an Acquisition Plan (also referred to as a Procurement Plan).
+For each contract for the development or implementation of a major information resources project with a value of at least \$10 million, agencies are required to provide QAT with a Project Plan and an Acquisition Plan (also referred to as a Procurement Plan).
 Agencies are also required to provide certain notices to the QAT for major contracts associated with major information resources projects.
+Although Acquisition Plans are not required for contracts under \$10.0 million, QAT encourages the submission to help determine best practices.